 Other road riders will never catch on either – built from the ground-up so that bike and electric system work in perfect harmony, the motor and battery are cleverly integrated within the Creo SL’s lightweight Fact 11r carbon fibre frame, mounted low for better weight distribution and more efficient power delivery.
 And even if they do find out?
 Well, they won’t be complaining when you leave them for dust.

-Tipping 12.2kg on the scales, the S-Works Creo SL is the lightest road e-bike in its class, so it can handle corners as well as it does climbs, and the Future Shock 2.0 suspension integrated inside the headtube makes every ride smooth and fast no matter the road surface.
+Tipping 12.2kg on the scales, the S-Works Creo SL was launched as the lightest in its class, so it can handle corners as well as it does climbs, and the Future Shock 2.0 suspension integrated inside the headtube makes every ride smooth and fast no matter the road surface.

 Want to go on an all-day ride, or even a multi-day ride?
 Then Specialized has you covered with its clever dual battery system.
 The integrated 320Wh battery gives you around 80 miles of assisted range, while the 160Wh range extender – housed in the upper bottle cage when in use – gives you an additional 40 miles of electric power saddle time.